gunayus/keycloak-workshop/README.md

 #### verify username / password authentication for demo-client
 now we can try to authenticate via our demo-client and the same ldap username / password credentials.

-for this purpose we have provided a [Postman collection](Keycloak%20Workshop.postman_collection.json). we can use Postman to send a POST request to the keycloak server for authentication.
+for this purpose we have provided a Postman collection [Keycloak Workshop.postman_collection.json](Keycloak%20Workshop.postman_collection.json). we can use Postman to send a POST request to the keycloak server for authentication.

 + open Postman and import the collection provided. then you will have the required HTTP requests
 + ![](doc/screen_shot_23_postman-collection.png)